Dahlia-Dry/disko-whales/README.md

 - `Export Detection CSV` downloads the current detection table as CSV and also updates `exports/detection_results.csv`.
 - Exported filenames include the uploaded filename stem and the active preprocessing filter name.
 - Validation state is included in exported detection rows through the `user_validated` column.
+- The exported csv files can be used as a means to label audio files for use as training data in future model development.

 ## Add/edit A Preprocessing Step
 All preprocessing is done through `preprocessing.py`.